-Estimated accrued closure and postclosure costs, for the fiscal year ended June 30, 2008, was \$5,114,000.
-This compares to estimated costs of \$34,639,000 for the previous fiscal year.
-The difference from year to year was apparently due to significantly higher closure and post-closure costs for the Shelton landfill and a minor increase in projected costs for the Hartford and Ellington landfills.
-Within the Authority's Comprehensive Annual Financial Report for the fiscal year ended June 30, 2008, the notes to the financial statements show that the remaining costs to be recognized by the Authority totaled \$1,300,000 as of June 30, 2008.
-These costs are allocable to each landfill as follows:
+Estimated accrued closure and postclosure costs, for the fiscal year ended June 30, 2009, was \$10,507,000.
+This compares to estimated costs of \$5,114,000 for the previous fiscal year.
+The increase from year to year was apparently due to significantly higher closure and post-closure costs for the Shelton landfill and a minor increase in projected costs for the Hartford and Ellington landfills.
+On December 31, 2008 the Hartford landfill stopped accepting waste; thus all Hartford landfill closure and post-closure care costs were recognized as of June 30, 2009.